-This page has information about managing symptoms you may have during your last few weeks or months of life.
-These links take you to information about
+Find out about managing symptoms you might have during your last few weeks or months of life.

-This section focuses on information about controlling symptoms that you may have in the last few weeks or months of life.
-If you are not at this stage of your illness, it may be better to read our sections about
+This information focuses on information about controlling symptoms that you may have in the last few weeks or months of life.
+If you are not at this stage of your illness, it may be more helpful to read our information about

 - Specialist doctors and nurses

 - Other health care professionals, such as dietitians, physiotherapists and counsellors

 The palliative care team members work together to give you relief from pain and other symptoms.
 They offer you a support system that aims to allow you to live your life as fully and well as possible until you die.
 They also support your friends and relatives to help them cope during your illness, and after you die.